 Normally, the MA degree is granted at the end of the second year of study as a required step toward the PhD.
 The MA degree requires:

-- a thesis passed by majority vote of the faculty.
+- an MA paper passed by majority vote of the graduate faculty.

 The MA thesis is a 25- to 30-page paper with an original argument based on original research.
 The thesis functions as a demonstration of the student’s ability to carry out research and writing of PhD caliber.
 Ideally, the thesis is based on a seminar paper written in the first year, which is then reworked and polished over the following summer and fall.
 In some cases, with the approval of a faculty advisor, the student may embark on a new paper not already written in a seminar.